Goluwala

-In Ancient India The city was under region called Bhatner (alternatively spelled Bhatnair) because it was founded by king Bhupat in 255 AD.It remained in the control of Rajput of Bhati clan and later occupied by Maharaja Soorat Singh of Bikaner.[1]
+In Ancient India The city was under region called Bhatner (alternatively spelled Bhatnair) because it was founded by king Bhupat in 255 AD.
+It remained in the control of Rajput of Bhati clan and later occupied by Maharaja Soorat Singh of Bikaner.[1]
 The remains found at Kalibangan[Pilibanga] in 1951 also gave birth to thought that this area was once a part of nearly 5000 years old Indus Valley Civilization.

 Goluwala is growing as a valuable industrial town & Grain market of Hanumangarh district.
-In 1988's Late Mr.Sahiram (Jeldhar) and Late Pandit Kesra Ram Kayal have taken an agitation for fix up the town grain market and them efforts have changed the flora and fauna of the area.
+In 1988's Late Mr. Sahiram (Jeldhar) and Late Pandit Kesra Ram Kayal have taken an agitation for fix up the town grain market and them efforts have changed the flora and fauna of the area.
 The city has been a center of learning in area since early ages.

 Education

 The city has been a center of learning in area since early ages.
 This city has a large proportion of land which is dedicated to educational institutes.
-There are various Notable educational institutions in city, among them are:
+There are various educational institutions in the city, including: